Skip to main content

 Layer 3: Time Your Outreach to Contract Renewals

 Public contracts have defined durations, typically two to four years.
 By tracking when a competitor won a contract, you can calculate the approximate renewal date.
 Six months before that renewal, ramp up your outreach to the contracting authority.
-If the competitor-relationships signal has fired in the interim, showing employee movements between the authority and competitors, you have additional context to personalize your approach.
+If the competitor-relationships signal has fired in the interim, showing employee movements between the authority and competitors, you have additional context to work with.

 Implementation with Webhooks